Black Friday Savings! Save an extra 10% on all bundles with code BF24.

 Ducks are social animals.
 If you aren’t planning on spending almost 24/7 with your pet duck, then it is a good idea to get your pet duck a companion.
 Ducks thrive when they are kept in small flocks.
 Plan on keeping at least two pet ducks so that they can keep each other company when you are busy.

 Lastly, make sure you have a proper diet to feed your pet ducks.
-While ducks can be fed chicken feed, they thrive best on a waterfowl feed, which is formulated to meet the higher niacin and protein needs of ducks and other waterfowl.
+While ducks can be fed chicken feed, they thrive best on an all flock layer feed or waterfowl feed, which is formulated to meet the higher niacin and protein needs of ducks and other waterfowl.
 Ducks will also enjoy the same snacks and treats that chicken can have, such as fruits, vegetables, and dried grubs!

 How Long Do Pet Ducks Live?